The Story of Baltic Cable

 Market coupled

 In April 2010, Baltic Cable AB and European Market Coupling Company GmbH (EMCC) signed an agreement to introduce market coupling on Baltic Cable.
-The target date to start market coupling was Monday 10 May 2010 for delivery on 11 May 2010.

 2011